TempoControl: Temporal Attention Guidance for Text-to-Video Models: Method

-This alignment term adjusts the temporal placement of words in the video but does not affect their overall strength.
-As a result, words that are initially invisible may remain so.
-The following loss term is designed to modulate the temporal strength of attention.
+The Pearson correlation measures the linear relationship between the mask $m_i$ and the attention term $a_i^t$, but it does not capture their scale.
+In our experiments, we observe two phenomena: (i) words that are initially invisible may remain so, and (ii) completely suppressing the appearance of a token is difficult.
+The following loss term is therefore designed to modulate the temporal strength of attention.

-\paragraph{Attention energy term.} The energy term adjusts the overall magnitude of attention for word token $i$ based on the temporal mask $m_i$.
-We use the indicator function $\mathbb{1}_{\{\cdot\}}$, which equals 1 when the condition is true and 0 otherwise.
-The positive energy encourages attention where the word should be active:
+\paragraph{Attention magnitude term.} The magnitude term adjusts the overall strength of attention for each word token $i$ according to the temporal mask $m_i$, complementing the correlation-based term by restoring scale sensitivity.
+We employ the indicator function $\mathbb{1}_{\{\cdot\}}$, which equals one when the specified condition holds and zero otherwise.
+The positive magnitude component encourages attention in regions where the word is expected to be active:

-The negative energy penalizes attention where the word should not be visible:
+The negative magnitude component penalizes attention where the word should not be visible:

-The final energy loss is defined as the net difference:
+The final magnitude loss is defined as the net difference:

 Here, $\tau \in [0,1]$ is a threshold that determines whether a given time index is considered active for token $p_i$.
 While $m_i$ is often binary (i.e., 0 or 1), it may also take continuous values (e.g., for soft audio-driven conditioning).
-In such cases, the indicator $\mathbb{1}_{\{m_{i,j} > \tau\}}$ selects the time-steps where the target activation is sufficiently strong.
+In such cases, the indicator $\mathbb{1}_{\{m_{i,j} > \tau\}}$ selects time steps where the target activation is sufficiently strong.

-Increasing the attention magnitude without constraint can lead to overly diffuse spatial maps \cite{qi2025beyond}, especially in multi-object scenes, which degrades the visual grounding of word tokens.
-To regularize this behavior and preserve spatial consistency, we introduce additional loss terms in the following paragraph.
+Both the correlation and magnitude terms target the temporal objective but can harm spatial consistency.
+In our experiments, these terms sometimes corrupt object semantics, such as a smartphone turning into a distorted two-screen tablet (Figure~\ref{fig:ablations}; more examples in the appendix).
+To address this and preserve spatial coherence, we introduce an entropy-based regularization term.

-\paragraph{Entropy regularization.} Word-level attention is typically spatially focused rather than dispersed (see Figure~\ref{fig:atten}).
-To discourage excessive spreading of attention during optimization, we regularize the entropy of the spatial attention maps.
-Specifically, we apply this regularization only at temporal indices where the word is expected to be active (i.e., $m_{i,j} > \tau$), resulting in:
+\paragraph{Attention entropy regularization.} Optimizing for the temporal objective may compromise spatial properties, often resulting in overly spread attention.
+We counter this by regularizing the entropy of the spatial attention maps at temporal indices where the word is active (i.e., $m_{i,j} > \tau$), resulting in:

 Here, $\mathcal{H}(\bar{A})$ denotes the Shannon entropy computed over the spatial dimensions.